NomicFoundation/slang/documentation/public/user-guide/npm-package/how-to-parse-a-file/index.md

 --8<-- "crates/solidity/outputs/npm/tests/src/doc-examples/list-contract-names.ts:step-3-cursor"
 ```

-### Example 3: Reading Contracts using AST Types
+### Example 3: Listing contract names using AST Types

 AST types are a set of TypeScript classes that provide a typed view of the untyped CST nodes.
 You can convert any untyped CST node to its corresponding AST type using their constructors.
-AST types are immutable, and are constructed on the fly, as they are used/accessed for the first time.
+AST types are immutable.
+Additionally, their fields are constructed lazily as they are accessed for the first time.

 Let's try to perform the same task using AST types: